DiacOvidiu/Proiect.Final.Testare.Manuala/README.md

  - The user should be able to add a product to the cart
  - The user should be able to customise the cart (add, update, delete)
  - The user should be able to search
+ - The user should be able to reset their password via email
- - The user should be able to add products to Favorites
+ - The user should be able to change password or email
  - The user should be able to user the application on mobile also (mobile friendly)

 **Project Roles/Needs**